gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 The difference is `smoothstep` uses a hermite interpolation instead of a linear interpolation.
-That means between `lowerBound` and `upperBound` it intepolates like the image below on the right whereas a linear interpolation is like the image on the left.
+That means between `lowerBound` and `upperBound` it interpolates like the image below on the right whereas a linear interpolation is like the image on the left.

 <img class="webgl_center invertdark" src="resources/linear-vs-hermite.png" />